ibeauregard/url-shortener/README.md

 ### Use the short URL

-You can use the provided short URL in a web browser, as you would you any other URL.
+You can use the provided short URL in a web browser, as you would use any other URL.
 You will be redirected to the long URL that is associated with the short URL.

 ## How to test